tiagojsag/playbook/README.md

 - Briefly explain the motivation for the guideline creation/amendment and the context and background.
 - The created / amended text of the guideline should also be added to the PR text for easier reading.
 - Add as assignees the people who are leading this guideline creation, including yourself.
 - Add as reviewers the people who should be involved by giving advice, or who are directly affected.
-Remember, though, that anyone can participate.
+Remember that anyone can participate.
 - Announce the new guideline creation / amendment process on #general channel in Slack.
 - Allow up to 3 days for comments.
 - Announce the outcome on #general channel in Slack.